Reasons and Solutions of Cactus Corking

 |

-Is cactus corking a problem or a bad sign?
-Does it harm my cactus?
-What can I do about it?
+What is Cactus Corking?
+Is corking a bad sign?
+Will my cactus look weird forever?
 Scroll down for all your answers!

 What is Cactus Corking?

-Corking happens as part of a cactus’s natural aging process.
-Just like how we might develop wrinkles as we get older, cacti develop this tough, corky layer on their stems.
-It’s their way of protecting themselves from tough conditions like drought or extreme heat.
-Some cactus types are more prone to corking than others, and it can also be influenced by their genes.
+Just like we get wrinkles as we age, cacti develop a tough, corky layer on their stems as they age.
+This is how they protect themselves from tough conditions like drought or extreme heat.
+Some varieties, like monstrose cactus and even succulents like euphorbia, are more prone to corking than others, which can also be influenced by their genes.

 Spotting Cactus Corking